blackmann/blackmann.github.io/src/content/blog/a-progressive-society.md

 pubDate: "Jul 30 2024"
 ---

-I recently made a [tweet](https://x.com/_yogr/status/1812460239591010689) thanking my younger self for making the all the decisions that has made me who I am today.
+I recently made a [tweet](https://x.com/_yogr/status/1812460239591010689) thanking my younger self for making all the decisions that has made me who I am today.
 One of the things I (younger self) learned was that helping people makes you successful.
 I can't clearly remember what books, articles, podcasts or videos in particular but the people I looked up to always seemed to use the same language of "helping people".
 I subscribed to that idea!

 This way of thinking/being has become an integral part of me that it's not immediately obvious what drives me.
 I was only reminded of this again when I was presented a [video](https://www.youtube.com/watch?v=25LUF8GmbFU&t=130s) at random by Youtube last week.
 In this video, Goobie shares his reasons for becoming a neurosurgeon and his journey so far.